blaise442/reservation-system/README.md

 3. CD into repo\
 `cd reservation-system`

-4. Create a .env file\
+4. Create a .env file
-To run this application you'll need the following environment variables in a .env file in the backend folder:\
+To run this application you'll need the following environment variables in a .env file in the backend folder:
-PORT=4000\
-MONGO_URI=”your MongoDB connection string/LA_ME  ”

-5. Start server\
+- first create ,env file inside backend folder and define the below

+PORT=4000
+MONGO_URI=mongodb://localhost:27017
+MAIL_USER="" create a gmail
+MAIL_PASS="" create a app password from security tab on gmail

+5. Start server\( before starting the backend server make sure to have downloaded \ mongoDb compass and connect to it on your console)

 `cd backend`\
-`npm run dev`
+`npm start`

 5. Run React \
 Open a new terminal\